TheForsakenFurby/caveworld-datapack/README.md

 From v1.0.0 on, versioning follows a standard semantic vX.Y.Z. format (assuming I understood the explanation correctly):
 * When Z increases, the update is a "hotfix": bugs have been fixed, but NO new content has been introduced.
 You can safely upgrade existing worlds to the new version of the data pack.
 * When Y increases, new content HAS been introduced.
 Bugs may have fixed too.
 You can safely upgrade existing worlds to the new version of the data pack.
 * When X increases, changes have been made such that you CANNOT safely upgrade existing worlds to the new version of the data pack without risking corruption, crashes, or other serious issues.
-Bugs my have been fixed too, and new content may have been added.
+Bugs may have been fixed too, and new content may have been added.